mrudorfer/mrudorfer.github.io/research.md

 <!-- future research?? -->

-This page introduces some of those topics in a bit more detail.
+Follow the links in the pictures to learn more about the topics.

 <!-- only show pictures here, make them clickable to go to site with some more detail -->